Smart Energy Design Assistance Center

 Website and/or Calendar Links

-SEDAC is an applied research program at the University of Illinois at Urbana-Champaign.
-SEDAC is a public-private partnership that operates in collaboration with the 360 Energy Group along with utilities and other energy entities across the state like the Energy Resources Center at the University of Illinois at Chicago.
+The Smart Energy Design Assistance Center (SEDAC) is an applied research program at the University of Illinois at Urbana-Champaign.
+SEDAC is a public-private partnership that operates in collaboration with the 360 Energy Group along with utilities.
 SEDAC provides advice and analysis to facilities to achieve energy efficiency savings and reduce the Illinois energy footprint.